CCCU TRAINING IN

 About the Training in Psychodrama . . .

 The mission of this program is to teach and train others in the methods, theories and philosophy of J. L Moreno, MD, the originator of Psychodrama, Sociometry, Role Training and Sociodrama.
 Recognizing that these methods have broad applications beyond their most common function as a form of psychotherapy, the CCCU Training in Psychodrama maintains an open-admissions policy, welcoming to its workshops folks of all occupations and professions.
-In addition to members of the mental health professions and counselors of all kinds, CCCU Training can count among its students and trainees lawyers, teachers, ministers, engineers, homemakers, and plumbers.
+In addition to members of the mental health professions and counselors of all kinds, CCCU Training has included among its students and trainees lawyers, teachers, ministers, engineers, homemakers, and plumbers.

 Psychodrama and related methods are taught almost exclusively in an experiential format.
 They require highly complex skills, recognizing the variety of ways protagonists can be helped in the telling of their story.
 The method makes use of group dynamics and what is happening in the here and now; it is taught accordingly.